 Services and other revenue is generated from the sale of software as a service ("SaaS") products and services, maintenance associated with the sale of on premise software licenses and consulting and professional services.
-The Company recognizes professional services revenue over the period in which such services are performed.
 The Company's SaaS offerings give customers the option to be charged upon their incurred usage in arrears ("Pay as You Go"), or commit to a minimum spend over their contracted period, with the ability to purchase unlimited additional transactions above the minimum during the contract term.
 Revenue related to Pay as You Go contracts are recognized based on the customer's actual usage, in the period of usage.
 For contracts which include a minimum commitment, the Company is standing ready to provide as many transactions as desired by the customer throughout the contract term, and revenue is recognized on a ratable basis over the contract period including an estimate of usage above the minimum commitment.
 Usage above minimum commitment is estimated by looking at historical usage, expected volume, and other factors to project out for the remainder of the contract term.
 The estimated usage-based revenues are constrained to the amount the Company expects to be entitled to receive in exchange for providing access to its platform.
 If professional services are deemed to be distinct, revenue is recognized as services are performed.
 The Company does not view the signing of the contract or the provision of initial setup services as discrete earnings events that are distinct.